webgiftdev/gulp-project/README.md

 `gulp beautify`

-This tool is used by [webgift dev](https://webgift.dev) - a web gift-ed office bulding custom projects online.
+This tool is used by [webgift dev](https://webgift.dev) - a web gift-ed office building custom projects online.